 - Matching Worksheet - In this we round to the nearest thousandths, although the significant figures only dictate two digits.

-Two sheets on mean deviation and a final sheet on standard deviation.
+Two sheets on mean form and a final sheet on standard form.

 I made sure that the data sets were very compact here so that students could focus on the process rather than the math.

 - Practice 1 - In the data set below, what is the mad?
 55, 68, 78, 69, 43, 50, 40

 - Practice 2 - Compute the mad by dividing the sum above by the total number of values in the data set.